-- 1. Press and release to lock all the doors.
-The parking lamps will flash if all the doors are closed and locked. - 2.
-Press and release again within three seconds to confirm that all the doors are closed and locked.
+1. Press \square and release to lock all the doors.
+The parking lamps will flash if all the doors are closed and locked.

+2. Press (and release again within three seconds to confirm that all the doors are closed and locked.
 Note: The doors will lock again, the horn will chirp once, and the parking lamps will flash once more.

-If any of the doors are not properly closed the horn will make two quick chirps.
+If any of the doors are not properly closed the horn will make two quick chirps and the parklamps will not flash.